45 Most Common Types of Spiders in Florida

 29. Red-femured Spotted Orbweaver

-These spiders are black and red, with an hourglass pattern on their abdomens.
+These black and red spiders have an hourglass pattern on their abdomens.
 They can be found near homes or businesses, on ceilings and foliage outdoors, hunting for prey.

 Although many people know this species as the brown recluse spider because it looks similar to the dangerous recluse family, S. Grossa is harmless to humans.